Pips Answer for Monday, October 27, 2025

 The 'Sum 2' at [3,3] was a lifesaver because it limited the possible values for the surrounding dominoes.
 Finally, I tackled the

-Nyt Pips hard answer for 2025-10-27
+NYT Pips hard answer for 2025-10-27

-Answer for 2025-10-27
+Complete answer for 2025-10-27 (Hard)

 Hard puzzle.
 This one was a beast because of the large 'Equals' blocks.
 I always look for those first because they force multiple cells to have the same value, which narrow down the domino options really quickly.